 2. The Light, Stockport

 A historic cinema which still retains original features (albeit polished up for the modern-day!), Stockport Plaza is a great spot for those who like to feel a bit of nostalgia during their trip to the cinema – all you need to accompany is a bag of Pick N Mix.
 The restored cinema originally opened way back in the 30s, and now hosts regular screenings of classic movies.
 Can’t get any more nostalgic than that.
+And this is one of the prettiest cinemas in Manchester.
 The Plaza, Mersey Square, Stockport, SK1 1SP.

 Formerly known as CULTUREPLEX, Ducie Street Warehouse is a ‘cultural hub’ that acts as an aparthotel, restaurant space, and even a working space for the people of Manchester.
 Inside, you’ll find uber cool decor, a true Manchester warehouse vibe, and a 36-seat intimate cinema screening space complete with a 4K projector.
 The mini cinema regularly hosts small screenings of cult classics and you can even book it out for an event, too.
 Ducie Street Warehouse, Ground Floor, Warehouse, Ducie St, M1 2TP.

 A beautiful little space that’s perfect for private viewings with friends, King Street Townhouse‘s screening room often hosts screenings around special occasions, for example, Christmas and Valentine’s, however, there’s also a number of packages available to enjoy the mini cinema with just your friends.
 Packages include food, drinks, sweets and a movie, with prices starting at £35pp for 10 people.
-Social distancing at its finest!
 King Street Townhouse, 10 Booth St, M2 4AW.

-Previously located in a really cool warehouse space behind Piccadilly station, Chapeltown Picture House regularly hosts a schedule of cult classic movies including Tarantino masterpieces, grindhouse hits and general old classics.
+Previously located in a really cool warehouse space near the Green Quarter, rebranded CULTPLEX at GRUB regularly hosts a schedule of cult classic movies including Tarantino masterpieces, grindhouse hits and general old classics.
+CULTPLEX has a full and varied schedule of not only film screenings but gaming and comedy too, which can be found here.
 The space is super social and stocks craft beers, with dog-friendly screenings available, too.
-The location is currently on the move and is set to re-open again in August.
-Stay tuned for more updates!
+Chapeltown Picture House, 50 Red Bank, Cheetham Hill, M4 4HF.